 Soldiers of the Cross COVID-19 Response Initiative - As the COVID-19 crisis unfolded in 2020, many church workers found themselves with immediate unmet financial needs stemming from the spread of the pandemic.
 The District, in partnership with the Synod and LCEF, delivered mercy and human care in the form of benevolent support to church workers within the District through the Synod's Soldiers of the Cross COVID-19 Reponse Initiative program.
-During the year ended January 15, 2021, the District received \$28,500 from the Synod for this program and distributed grants of \$13,047 to meet the needs of impacted District church workers.
+During the years ended January 15, 2022 and 2021, the District received \$12,390 and \$10,438 from the Synod for this program and distributed grants of \$18,987 and \$13,047, respectively, to meet the needs of impacted District church workers.